pweisenburger/dslparadise/README.md

 )
 ```

-The above snippet is taken from the `java.util.regex`, but the API is similar to what you see in many Scala libraries: you need to pass in some sort of slag to a function, it doesn't really matter what.
-In the above case, one question you may ask is: why do you need to prefix `MULTILINE` and `CASE_INSENSITIVE` with `Pattern.`?
-One alternative you have is to simply import everythign into the global namespace, as in:
+The above snippet is taken from the `java.util.regex`, but the API is similar to
+what you see in many Scala libraries: you need to pass in some sort of flag to a
+function, it doesn’t really matter what.
+In the above case, one question you may
+ask is: Why do you need to prefix `MULTILINE` and `CASE_INSENSITIVE` with
+`Pattern.`?
+One alternative you have is to simply import everything into the
+global namespace, as in:

 ```scala
 import java.util.regex.Pattern